Everything You Need To Know About The Mars InSight Mission

 It all rests in the hands (or more appropriately- ARMS) of this rocking robot and the team of global scientists working behind it.
 So the question now is: how?

-Unique Features of the InSight Lander
+Unique Features Of The InSight Lander

 If at any point in your life you’ve used the claw machine at an arcade, you’ve experienced the stress and perils NASA scientists will face, except replace the dingy three-pronged claw with a highly-developed robotic arm, and instead of controlling a joystick right in front of a machine for $1 plush toys, you’re millions of miles away blindly maneuvering millions of dollars worth of equipment while gambling the promise of infinite knowledge, no pressure.The Instrument Deployment Arm will be responsible for the placement of two very important things: the seismometer and the heat probe, which will be put directly onto the ground for the duration of the mission.
 Because InSight is a lander, it is tasked to remain stationary to ensure the accuracy of the data gathered.